history

 • CONTACT

-Originally constructed as “Pittsburgh Terminal Property”, The Highline is a historic five building complex on Pittsburgh’s South Side just across the Monongahela River from the central business district.
+Formerly known as the "Pittsburgh Terminal Property" and then the "River Walk Corporate Centre, The Highline is a historic five building complex on Pittsburgh’s South Side just across the Monongahela River from the central business district.

-The Building was conceived as a central point of connection between road, river and rail transport and was listed on the National Register of Historic Places on May 8, 2013.
+• The building was conceived as a central point of connection between road, river and rail transport.

 Today, The Highline consists of approximately 486,683 square feet of office and retail space in conjunction with two full floors of integral parking garage.